Cost of playing east Africa oil game on the rise

 Kenya has said it will revamp its tax rules to benefit more from profits earned by foreign oil and gas exploration.

-Energy Ministry Permanent Secretary Patrick Nyoike said last week the country was proposing to raise the signature bonuses companies pay for exploration and drilling licenses to $1 million from $300,000.
+Energy Ministry Permanent Secretary Patrick Nyoike said last week the country was proposing to raise the signature bonuses companies pay for exploration and drilling licences to $1 million from $300,000.

 This remains small change on a global scale but the upward trend is clear.